Plan for affordable housing at Fort Lawton in Magnolia cleared by Seattle City Council

 “We kept at it.
 Our compass was clear,” said Councilmember Debora Juarez, recalling her participation in a nonviolent occupation of Fort Lawton by Native American activists in 1970.
 “We keep marching forward.”

+Monday’s actions mean the city can at last acquire the property and get started, Durkan said in a statement.

+“I look forward to signing this plan into law in the coming weeks,” she said, promising the city will “continue to engage the community” along the way.

 Three nonprofits — the United Indians of All Tribes Foundation, Catholic Community Services and Habitat for Humanity — would build the housing using city, state and federal funding.
-Seattle’s plan calls for the parcels to be transferred at no cost or low cost in 2020 and for construction to begin in 2021.
+Seattle’s plan calls for the parcels to be transferred at no or low cost in 2020 and for construction to begin in 2021.

 The city initially sought to redevelop Fort Lawton in 2008, but a lawsuit by Magnolia activist Elizabeth Campbell and the recession stymied the plan.